Olney Friends School Profile

 Students and Faculty

 The Olney Friends School student body averages 50 students in grades 9-12.
 The faculty to student ratio is 1:3, and the median class size is 8.
-Students come from across the U.S. and from many different countries, including Afghanistan, Rwanda, China, Egypt, and Costa Rica, representing a wide variety of religious and secular traditions.
+Students come from across the U.S. and from many different countries in recent years, including Afghanistan, Rwanda, China, Egypt, Japan, Vietnam and Costa Rica and others, representing a wide variety of religious and secular traditions.
 The small size of the student body and inclusive values lead students of all backgrounds to socialize together, adding a multicultural global perspective inside and out of the classroom.
-Faculty average 15 years’ teaching experience and over 2/3 hold advanced degrees (masters or doctorate).
+Our faculty members generally possess significant teaching experience and over half hold advanced degrees (masters or doctorate).

 • Dorm Governors and Staff

 • Work Program Crew Leaders

 • Spiritual Life Leaders